alibenra/Climate-and-Debt/writing/main.typ

 - current bond position $b$
 - current realization of the income process $y$
 - current realization of the hurricane shock process $h$ Given the state space, choice variables include next-period asset position choice for the government $b'$, as well as household #box[consumption $c$].
-The equilibrium will be defined by the policy functions associated with the two choice variables, as well as by the bond price #box[schedule $q(b', y, h)$].
+The equilibrium will be defined by the policy functions associated with the two choice variables, as well as by the bond price #box[schedule $q(b', y)$].

 \